Family meals in Delaware

 because one or more years have been deselected.

-Definitions: Meals in which all family members ate together in past week, two-year average
+Definitions: Number of days all family members in household ate a meal together in past week, two-year average

 Data Source: National Survey of Children's Health.
 Child and Adolescent Health Measurement Initiative, Data Resource Center on Child and Adolescent Health website.
 Retrieved from http://www.childhealthdata.org